dqops/dqo/docs/dqo-concepts/definition-of-data-quality-sensors.md

-# Definition of a data quality sensor
+---
+title: What is a Data Quality Sensor?
+Definition and Examples
+---
+# What is a Data Quality Sensor?
+Definition and Examples
-Read this guide to understand how data quality sensors in DQOps capture metrics about monitored data sources for detecting data quality issues with rules.
+Read this guide to understand how data quality sensors capture metrics about monitored data sources for detecting data quality issues with data quality rules.

-## What are sensors in DQOPs?
+## What are sensors in DQOps?

 In DQOps, the data quality sensor and [data quality rule](definition-of-data-quality-rules.md) form the [data quality check](definition-of-data-quality-checks/index.md).